Here’s our guide on the Best Hero to pick at the start of your Hearthstone Battlegrounds journey.

 The Lich King

 Whilst the prospect of giving a golden Sneed’s Old Shredder Reborn is an enticing one, The Lich King’s Hero Power is often pretty pointless.
-For 1 coin, you give your right-most minion Reborn, but given that a lot of compositions are based on beefing up minions, these buffs aren’t possible to hold onto when the minion comes back from the dead.
+For 1 coin, you can give any minion Reborn, but given that a lot of compositions are based on beefing up minions, these buffs aren’t possible to hold onto when the minion comes back from the dead.
 That huge Murloc Tidecaller you’ve been powering up this whole match?
 It’s getting resurrected with 1 attack, sorry.
-The potential for a highroll is there, but since your rightmost minion is the one that gets Reborn, utility is limited as you’re unable to bring back a minion on your own terms (unless it has Taunt).
-Usually, you’ve got to wait for it to die towards the end of the combat round, making it a lot less predictable.
+The potential for a highroll is there, but even though you can choose which minion to give Reborn, it's still pretty ineffective.

 Trade Prince Gallywix*